THE SURVEYING TURN IN CARTOGRAPHY:

 24-26 October 2022

 From Monday 24 October till Wednesday 26 October 2022 the ICA Commission on the History of Cartography and the Staatsbibliothek zu Berlin will jointly host the 9th International Symposium on the History of Cartography.
 The venue will be the recently renovated old main building of the Staatsbibliothek in the heart of Berlin on the boulevard Unter den Linden (subway stop) within sight of the iconic Brandenburg Gate.
-To explore the city and its cartographic heritage, tours of the Staatsbibliothek and the Humboldt-forum’s map collections, as well as a guided walking tour of the city are planned.
+To explore the city and its cartographic heritage, tours of the Staatsbibliothek’s map collections and exhibits, as well as a guided walking tour of the city are planned.

 For those of you arriving early, we have booked a table in restaurant “ERDINGER am Gendarmenmarkt” for a friendly pre-conference get-together on Sunday 23 October at 18:00.

 Address: Jägerstr.
 56, 10117 Berlin

 To find the restaurant from Berlin main station: